 - Next, add in the oil and milk and whisk until combined.

 - Add in the sifted cake flour and hojicha powder.
-Use a spatula to mix together.
+Use a spatula or whisk to combine together.

 - Take ⅓ of the whipped egg whites and fold it into the batter.
 It's OK to be a little heavy-handed for this first fold since we will add more of the egg whites later.

 - Next, add another ⅓rd and continue to fold.
 Repeat with the remainder of the egg whites, until the batter is light and homogeneous.

 - Transfer the cake batter to a 9" by 13" baking tray and smooth out the top with an offset spatula.
 Tap the tray a few times to remove any trapped air bubbles.

 - Place into the oven and bake at 375°F/191°C for 13-15 minutes, until the top is dry and springy to the touch.
 (Don't overbake or it will be dry).

 - Remove from the oven and carefully drop it from a height of about 1'.

 - Transfer the cake over to a cooling rack, with the parchment-side down.